 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 “This is not my beautiful house.
 This is not my beautiful wife.”
 Unjustly overlooked, here's a suave Hitchcockian thriller that is only nominally interested in the Big Twist (crackable 10mins in).
-Instead, the focus is on atmosphere and author Mort Rainey morbidly stricken by his wife's infidelity and a very bad case of writer's block.
+Instead, the focus is on atmosphere and author Mort Rainey who is morbidly stricken by his wife's infidelity and a bad case of writer's block.
 Deliciously dry-witted, its got Johnny Depp in top form eating Doritos and corn.

 Slow pacing, totally predictable and boring.
 No frills, no thrills.
 There was a lack of a coherent thought followed through.
 And the suppose "clever twist" doesn't come as a surprise to me, I guess because I've seen better.
 But the part before you find out who-dun-it are interesting and pretty neat.
 Johnny Depp is a good actor, but he could not prevent this boat from sinking.
 I'd assume the book was better?